First Dornish War

 The Dragon's Wroth

-Aegon and his remaining sister-queen, Visenya, placed bounties on the heads of Dornish lords and in turn the Dornish put bounties on the price of the Targaryens and their allies.
-Aegon and Visenya were assaulted on the streets of King's Landing and, if not for Visenya and Dark Sister, they would have been killed.
-This attack led to the forming of the elite royal bodyguard known as the Kingsguard in 10 AC.
-Visenya personally chose the men herself.
-Lord Fell was murdered and the Wyl of Wyl committed atrocities, particularly in Fawnton and Old Oak.
+Aegon and Visenya also placed bounties on the heads of Dornish lords, who, in turn, placed bounties on the Targaryens and their allies.
+Half a dozen Dornish lords were successfully assassinated, though only two of their killers ever lived to collect their bounties.
+King Aegon was attacked on three occasions, and Visenya was attacked on several occasions as well.
+One day, when Aegon and Visenya were assaulted on the streets of King's Landing, only Visenya's swift intervention saved Aegon's life.
+This attack led to the creation of the elite royal bodyguard known as the Kingsguard in 10 AC.
+Lord Fell was killed in a brothel in King's Landing, while the Wyl of Wyl committed atrocities, particularly in Fawnton and Old Oak.

-When Princess Meria Martell passed away in 13 AC, her elderly son, Nymor, became ruling Prince of Sunspear.
-Having enough of war he sent his daughter, Princess Deria Martell, to King's Landing with an escort as an peace envoy.
-She carried the skull of Rhaenys's dragon Meraxes as well as a letter.
-The delegation's arrival with the sight of the skull angered several in the court, such as Orys and Visenya.
-Deria delivered her father's terms, stating Dorne wanted peace, but the peace of two sovereign kingdoms.
-Aegon was about to refuse this offer until Deria placed her father's letter in the Conqueror's hand.
+The First Dornish War came to an end in 13 AC, when, following the death of Princess Meria Martell, her elderly son Nymor, now the ruling Prince of Dorne, sent his daughter Deria to King's Landing with an escort as an peace envoy.
+She brought with her the skull of Rhaenys's dragon Meraxes and a letter from Prince Nymor.
+The sight of the dragon's skull angered many at the royal court, such as Queen Visenya Targaryen and Lord Orys Baratheon, but Aegon refused to act against the delegation.
+Instead, Deria was allowed to deliver her father's terms.
+Prince Nymor wanted peace, but would not submit to the Iron Throne.
+Aegon was determined to refuse this offer, until Deria handed him her father's letter.